-Top 20 Jobs of the future: How to prepare for the AI revolution
+Top 15 Jobs of the future: How to prepare for the AI revolution

-Top 20 Jobs of the future: How to prepare for the AI revolution
+Top 15 Jobs of the future: How to prepare for the AI revolution

 Share

-Challenges of the future workforce
+The future workforce

 Advancements in technology and automation

-Generative artificial intelligence (AI)
+Generative artificial intelligence

 Constant upskilling, re-skilling, and cross-skilling

-Diversity and inclusion (D&I)
+Diversity and inclusion

 In simple terms, diversity is representation.
-In an organization, the population should represent the various people above.
-Conversely, inclusion refers to how well these people are given a chance to contribute and grow.
+In a company, the employees should represent a diverse group.
+Inclusion is how well these people are given a chance to contribute and grow.
 There should be an environment of respect and a culture that embraces the differences between people.
+Studies have shown why diversity matters, as it has helped companies achieve better business performance.

 Rise of e-commerce

-Life has slowly returned to its normal pace.
-But in the new normal, e-commerce is here to stay.
+Even in the new normal, e-commerce is here to stay.
 It was the salvation of many during the pandemic, and by 2026, estimated e-commerce sales will grow to P1 trillion.

 Remote and flexible work